 Roslyn Sunday Market RMA 2008 (WSFMA)

 Yakima FM RMA 2002 (NW Direct-WSU)

-RMA reports conducted between 2009 and 2016 by the WSU Small Farms Program will be online in October 2016.
-Contact Colleen Donovan for more information.
+RMA reports conducted between 2009 and 2016 by the WSU Small Farms Program will be online later in 2017.
+Please contact Colleen Donovan for more information.

 Northwest Direct: Improving Markets for Small Farms was a USDA-funded, collaborative project of Washington State Univ., WSDA, Oregon State Univ., Rural Roots, and the Univ. of Idaho.